antoniocasero/ACPDownload/README.md

 In order to define your own animations (only for the states running and indeterminate) you can create your own class that conforms the protocol `ACPLayerProtocol`.
 </br>

-For example to set your own animation for the indeterminate state, you inject your own class using -setProgressLayer.
-Or -setIndeterminateLayer to replace the indeterminate animation.
+For example to use your own animation for the indeterminate state, you inject an instances of your animation class using -setIndeterminateLayer to replace the default animation.

 ```
-ACPIndeterminateGoogleLayer * layer = [ACPIndeterminateGoogleLayer new];
+ACPIndeterminateGoogleLayer * myAnimation = [ACPIndeterminateGoogleLayer new];
 [layer updateColor:[UIColor blueColor]];
-[self.downloadView setIndeterminateLayer:layer];
+[self.downloadView setIndeterminateLayer:myAnimation];
 ```
 If you don't define a color, it will use the by default the tintColor of the view container.